-If after you have set-up your new telescope you are unable to see any objects, use this Quick Reference guide to help you to understand the cause of the problem and quickly determine a remedy 1.
-I've completed the set-up yet I cannot see anything Check to see if objective lens cover has been removed.
-Try to view an object that is 200 or more yards away.
+If after you have set-up your new telescope you are unable to see any objects, use this Quick Reference guide to help you to understand the cause of the problem and quickly determine a remedy

+1. I've completed the set-up yet I cannot see anything

+• Check to see if objective lens cover and all other lens covers have been removed.

+• Try to view an object that is 200 or more yards away.

-- If there is more than one eyepiece included with the telescope, use the lowest power (highest number) eyepiece to begin viewing. - Use the Rack & Pinion Focusing Mechanism to bring the object you are trying to view into focus
+• If there is more than one eyepiece included with the telescope, use the lowest power (highest number) eyepiece to begin viewing.

+• Use the Rack & Pinion Focusing Mechanism to bring the object you are trying to view into focus